reetahan/ML-Climate-Final-Project-Template/journal.md

 I have worked on uploading a video with my current progress!

 # April 24, 2022
 I have made some simplifications and alterations to my time series regression forecasting strategy.
+I noted an issue with the ARIMA method and will only re-run it if there is time.
 I have also located the factual simulations from the same source as my counterfactual ones, to use as well.

 # April 30, 2022
 I have done some analysis of the raw data, and am trying to interpret some of the theory of the partial counterfactual identificaiton paper.

 # May 1, 2022
 I have uploaded most of the raw notebooks and some of the data used - everything still needs to be cleaned up still.
 At this point I will cease experimentation and focus on the paper write-up.
 I do plan on coming back to experimentation as I do feel there is some serious potential here.

+#May 2, 2022
+I have uploaded the paper.